8 Reasons Great Arithmetic Skills Are Key For KS2 SATs – Free Arithmetic Practice Resource!

-5. The KS2 Arithmetic Paper Is Highly Weighted In KS2 SATs
+5. The SATs Arithmetic Paper Is Highly Weighted In the KS2 SATs

-In Key Stage 2 SATs, the Arithmetic Paper accounts for 36% of a child’s overall KS2 Maths SATs raw score.
+In the Key Stage 2 SATs, the Arithmetic Paper accounts for 36% of a child’s overall KS2 Maths SATs raw score.
 That’s 40 out of 110 marks!

-When schools analyse their SATs result breakdown (see this great free SATS 2018 resource for help with this), they often find that children that score well in the Arithmetic Paper are more likely to score well and in their Reasoning Papers.
+When schools analyse their SATs result breakdown (see this great free SATS 2018 resource for help with this), they often find that children that score well in the Arithmetic Paper are more likely to score well in their Reasoning Papers.
 Therefore, they achieve expected standard.

 There are also a high proportion of arithmetic focused marks in the KS2 Reasoning Papers.

-A large number of questions in SATs papers assess reasoning through arithmetic focused content objectives, and this doesn’t count questions which primarily cover another area (e.g. percentages, measures, number properties) but contain an arithmetic element.
+A large number of questions in SATs tests assess reasoning through arithmetic focused content objectives, and this doesn’t count questions which primarily cover another area (e.g. percentages, measures, number properties) but contain an arithmetic element.

-To practice using arithmetic skills in a SATs situation, download these 6 Free SATs Papers (2 Arithmetic Tests and 4 Reasoning Tests for Year 6).
+For SATs practice tests that provide realistic representations of these questions, download our 6 Free SATs Papers (2 Arithmetic Tests and 4 Reasoning Tests for Year 6, answer sheets included).

-With the paper designed to include squared working areas after each question, pupils often take up time time carrying out mental questions using a written method.
+With the test paper designed to include squared working areas after each question, pupils often take up time time carrying out mental questions using a written method.
 As such, they’re not able to complete the full paper – when they might be fully capable of answering the final questions!

-Clearly, having a level of fluency in arithmetic that allows pupils to identify (and correctly apply) written/mental arithmetic methods is key to fully accessing KS2 Arithmetic Paper 1.
+Clearly, having a level of ability in arithmetic that allows pupils to identify (and correctly apply) written/mental arithmetic methods is key to fully accessing KS2 Arithmetic Paper 1.

 Use our in-depth Fluent in Five daily arithmetic practice packs to help your pupils develop the fluency and speed required to complete the full arithmetic paper (and identify between written and mental methods).

 Pupils need to be using their arithmetic skills each and every day in order for them to maintain the confidence and fluency needed to successfully tackle their exams.